elipinska/codeclan_wk4_day4_student_enrolment_lab/student_enrollment_lab.md

   - Seed the database DONE

 Part 7
-  - Add a method to House to find all houses
+  - Add a method to House to find all houses DONE
-  - Add a method to House to find a house by id
+  - Add a method to House to find a house by id DONE

 Part 8
-  - Alter the student to have a foreign key to House instead of text
+  - Alter the student to have a foreign key to House instead of text DONE
   - Add a method to Student to find a house() for the student

 Part 9
   - Change the new Student form to populate the drop down from the houses table